sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 We plan to add support for ShowTechsupport.
 We also plan to add APIs to support additional use cases:
 * #### Start Process
 GNOI System.proto defines only KillProcess, which can optionally restart a process.
 There is not yet an API specific to starting a process.
-* #### TSA, TSB
-GNOI bgp API is related, but does not meet our requirements.
-We need to add an API which supports modifying route-map

 ### 4.2.
 Authentication

+GNMI already supports three authentication mechanisms that are naturally extended to gNOI:
+* Basic Authentication - Requires passing of username and password in the gRPC metadata via the username and password keys.
+* JSON Web Tokens (JWT) - Requires initial authentication via either basic or certificate authentication using the gNOI Authenticate RPC, afterwhich a token is recieved that can be used with future requests to avoid further authentication.
+The JWT token is sent in the metadata of the gRPC requests with the access_token key.
+* Certificate - A valid client certificate is used with the username embedded in the certificate CN field.
+This allows the requests to be authenticaed against the CA certificate and the username can be used for authorization.

 A GNOI/GNMI server needs to validate the user role before executing any operation.
 Depending on the user role, the server may allow or deny different types of operations.
 For example, some users can only run read-only operations, such as get or subscribe, while some users can run read-write operations, such as set or reboot.

 We plan to use CNAME in client certificates to determine user roles.
-For example, CNAME is ro.gnmi.sonic.gbl for read-only user, and CNAME is rw.gnmi.sonic.gbl for read-write user.
-#### PROS:
-There’s no dependency on an external service, and GNOI client does not need to provide username and password.
+The benefit of this is that there's no dependency on an external service, and GNOI client does not need to provide username and password.
+* CNAME is ro.gnmi.sonic.gbl for read-only user
+* CNAME is rw.gnmi.sonic.gbl for read-write user.

 ### 4.3.
 Parallel Operations
+The GNOI/GNMI server accepts concurrent requests.
+Parallel reads and sequential writes are permitted.

-SONiC GNOI/GNMI server does not support parallel write operations.
-We will put the GNOI/GNMI write requests in a queue and serve them with a single worker.
+The GNOI/GNMI server does not support parallel write operations.
+GNOI/GNMI write requests are placed in a queue and served with a single worker.
 <img src="images/gnoi_write_threads.svg" alt="gnoi-write-threads" width="800px"/>

 ### 4.4.
 Docker to Host Communication
-Some commands are desired to run on the host, such as `systemctl restart <service>`, `config apply-patch` and `config reload`.
+Some commands are designed to run on the host, such as `systemctl restart <service>`, `config apply-patch` and `config reload`.
 For several reasons, it is difficult to support these operations in a container:
-1. These commands will update redis database and restart container, when they restart gnmi, bgp, syncd and swss, the ongoing gNOI operation will be broken.
+1. These commands update redis database and may restart a container.
+When they restart gnmi, bgp, syncd, or swss, the ongoing gNOI operation will be broken.
-2. 'config reload' will stop service at first, run some other operations, and then restart service.
-If we run this command in a container, it will be broken at the stop service step.
+2. 'config reload' will stop services, run some other operations, and then restart services.
+If we run this command in a container, it will break at the stop service step.
 3. These commands will execute some host scripts and use systemctl to restart service, so it would be dangerous to support these operations in a container.
 The solution is to add host services for `config apply-patch` and `config reload` on the host.
 GNOI/GNMI server can then use dbus method to invoke these host services.